Musicals101.com

 b.
 Jan.
 10, 1889 (Salt Lake City, UT) - d.
 Aug.
 8, 1971 (Los Angeles, CA)

-To avoid being connected with famous actor Richard Mansfield (no relation), this clean cut performer used his stepfather's last name.
+To avoid being connected with then-famous actor Richard Mansfield (no relation), this clean cut performer used his stepfather's last name.
 Touring from early childhood, Santley had no formal schooling.
 A child star on the road, he had to wait until age 21 to enjoy Broadway musical stardom in A Matinee Idol (1910) and Judy Forgot (1910).
 He also starred in Irving Berlin's Stop!
 Look!
 Listen!
 (1914) and the national tour of Jerome Kern's Oh Boy!
 (1917).
 He co-starred with wife Ivy Sawyer in Betty (1916), the first of 11 musicals they would work together in over the next decade.

 Santley and Sawyer proved inseparable both on and off stage, appearing in Oh, My Dear (1918), The Half Moon (1920), several editions of Berlin's Music Box Revue, and The Wild Rose (1926).
 Their final joint appearance was in Just Fancy (1927), which Santley also co-authored and directed.
-After taking over Fred Astaire's role in Gay Divorce (1933), Santley recognized that his youthful charms were fading.
+After taking over Fred Astaire's role in the Broadway production of Gay Divorce (1933), Santley recognized that his youthful charms were fading.
 Retiring from the stage, he enjoyed a long second career as a Hollywood screenwriter and director, and later became a successful television producer.

 Wiman, Dwight Deere